ykang/gratis/README.md

 This package is free and open source software, licensed under GPL-3.

-Acknowlegdements
+Acknowledgements
 ----------------
 Feng Li and Yanfei Kang's research were supported by the National Natural Science Foundation of China
 (No. 11501587 and No. 11701022 respectively).